bitwarden/help/_articles/two-step-login/setup-two-step-login-authenticator.md

 3. Select **Two-step Login** from the left-side menu.
 4. Locate the **Authenticator App** option and select the **Manage** button:

-   {% image /two-step/twostep-options-authoverlay.png Two-step Login Options %}
+   {% image /two-step/twostep-options-authoverlay.png Select the Manage button %}
    You will be prompted to enter your Master Password to continue.
 5. Scan the QR code with your authenticator app of choice.

    If you don't have an authenticator app on your mobile device yet, download one and scan the QR code.
 We recommend [Authy](https://authy.com/){:target="_blank"}.
 6. Once scanned, your authenticator app will return a 6-digit verification code.
 Enter the code in the dialog box in your Web Vault and select the **Enable** button.

-   A green `Enabled` message will indicate that Two-step Login via Authenticator has been enabled.
+   A green `Enabled` message will indicate that Two-step Login via Authenticator App has been enabled.
 6. Select the **Close** button and confirm that the **Authenticator App** option now is enabled, as indicated by a green checkbox ( {% icon fa-check %} ).

 {% callout info %}